ItsKaboose/Dead-by-Workout/README.md

 ### Setting up the Controls

+   -Make sure the script is off or use an Xbox Controller when setting up the controls!

+   -It may not seem to make since for actual gameplay but the script will "correct" the controls so dont worry too much about that.

 In DBD make sure you set the controller controls to the following:
-  - It may not seem to make since for actual gameplay but the script will "correct" the controls so dont worry too much about that.

-  # hey do this part
+* Run- LB
+* Crouch- Right DPad
+* Drop Item- B
+* Use Item- Y
+* Pickup Item/Interactions- X
+* Actions- A
+* Activate Ability- A
+* Wiggle Right/Left- B

 ### FAQ